 How to apply Download, complete and return a request for review form to us.
 Deadline 5pm on Monday 23 May 2022 for the December Bar Training 2021 examinations.
 Outcomes The Results Review Process policy details possible outcomes of reviews.
 Fee £250 per subject, paid on submission of application by telephoning our Exams Team on 020 7611 1444 between 9am and 5pm, Monday to Friday.

 30 Payment for the review processes undertaken by us must be submitted at the same time as your request.
 If your payment is declined, we will contact you to rectify the matter and a second payment attempt will be made.
 Should the second attempt be declined, your review application will be deemed void and therefore rejected.

+Chair's report

-Chair's report 31 To ensure the transparency of the centralised examinations, the Chair of the Centralised Examinations Board publishes a report for each examination cycle, detailing statistical data for each sit and interventions applied.
+31 To ensure the transparency of the centralised examinations, the Chair of the Centralised Examinations Board publishes a report for each examination cycle, detailing statistical data for each sit and interventions applied.
 Reports are published for examinations in Civil Litigation and Criminal Litigation (taken during the vocational component of Bar training) and for the Professional Ethics examination (taken during pupillage).
 The reports are one element of a range of qualitative and quantitative data that we use to oversee the provision of Bar training.
 The Chair's reports are factual.
 We will take an annual report on the operation of Bar training to the Board in December of each year which will include a more reflective overview by the Chair and where we will further reflect beyond the centralised assessments on the wider operation of Bar training during the year.

-32 Request for Review applicants are advised to carefully read the data contained in the Chair's Report before making an application.
-Current reports are available below.
-Previous Chair's reports are available on request from our Exams Team. - Spring 2022 Bar Training Chair's report will be published on 7 July 2022 - December 2021 Bar training exam sitting 33 Previous Chair's reports are available on request to our Exams Team.
-Future requirements If you have not yet completed the BPTC, you will have the opportunity to complete the course as normal, with three attempts at each assessment.
-Spring 2021 If, after Spring 2021, you have extenuating circumstances which means you have to defer sitting one of the centralised assessments, then you may be affected by the transitional arrangements which we have put in place for centralised assessments.
+32 Request for Review applicants are advised to carefully read the data contained in the Chair's Report.
+These are available on our website.
+Recent Chair's Report can be found at:

+- December 2021 Bar training exam sitting

+33 Previous Chair's reports are available on request to our Exams Team.

+If you have not yet completed the BPTC, you will have the opportunity to complete the course as normal, with three attempts at each assessment.

+If, after Spring 2021, you have extenuating circumstances which means you have to defer sitting one of the centralised assessments, then you may be affected by the transitional arrangements which we have put in place for centralised assessments.

 We have published a statement which sets out what the transitional arrangements will be for centralised assessments on our website.
 If you are a current BPTC student, you should read this statement to find out how you may be affected.

-Report of the Chair of the Centralised Examinations Board (CEB) for the August and October 2020 examinations Read more about the Chair of the CEB's report for the August and October 2020 examinations in our COVID-19 vocational components FAQs.
+Report of the Chair of the Centralised Examinations Board (CEB) for the August and October 2020 examinations

+Read more about the Chair of the CEB's report for the August and October 2020 examinations in our COVID-19 vocational components FAQs.

 See also:

 The introduction of a Professional Ethics assessment during pupillage Work Based learning

 BPTC Ethics sample paper and mark scheme

 The 2020-21 BPTC and Bar Training syllabi